Taner-Tun/E-Commerce/README.md

 1. Clone the repository: `git clone https://github.com/Taner-Tun/jensen_deli/tree/main`
 2. Navigate to the project directory: `cd project`
 3. Install dependencies: `npm install`
-4. Start the application: `npm start`
+4. Start the application: `npm run dev`

 Once you do npm start than no need to save codes or restart npm or refresh browser\